ceres-solver/ceres-solver/docs/source/tutorial.rst

  };

-SimpleCostFunction is provided with an input array of parameters, an output array for residuals and an optional output array for Jacobians.
-In our example, there is just one parameter and one residual and this is known at compile time, therefore we can save some code and instead of inheriting from CostFunction, we can instaed inherit from the templated SizedCostFunction class.
+``SimpleCostFunction`` is provided with an input array of ``parameters``, an output array for ``residuals`` and an optional output array for ``jacobians``.
+In our example, there is just one parameter and one residual and this is known at compile time, therefore we can save some code and instead of inheriting from :class:`CostFunction`, we can instead inherit from the templated :class:`SizedCostFunction` class.

-The jacobians array is optional, Evaluate is expected to check when it is non-null, and if it is the case then fill it with the values of the derivative of the residual function.
+The ``jacobians`` array is optional, ``Evaluate`` is expected to check when it is non-null, and if it is the case then fill it with the values of the derivative of the residual function.
 In this case since the residual function is linear, the Jacobian is constant.

-Once we have a way of computing the residual vector, it is now time to construct a Non-linear least squares problem using it and have Ceres solve it.
+Once we have a way of computing the residual vector, it is now time to construct a non-linear least squares problem using it and have Ceres solve it.

 .. code-block:: c++